AnnaShaleva/dbft/tla/issue.md

 Based on the liveness issues found by the TLC Model Checker we've developed a couple of ways to improve dBFT 2.0 algorithm and completely avoid mentioned liveness and safety problems.
 The improved models will further be referred to as dBFT 2.1 models.
-Please, consider reading the dBFT 2.1 models description at [the README](https://github.com/roman-khimov/dbft/tree/master/formal-models/README.md#proposed-dbft-21-models) and check the models TLA+ specifications.
+**The model descriptions and specifications are too large to attach them to this issue, thus, they are kept in a separate repo.
+Please, consider reading the dBFT 2.1 models description at [the README](https://github.com/roman-khimov/dbft/tree/master/formal-models/README.md#proposed-dbft-21-models) and check the models TLA+ specifications.**

+We've run the TLC Model Checker to check the proposed dBFT 2.1 models with the same set of configurations as described above for the basic model.
+The TLC Model Checker didn't find any liveness properties violations both with `MaxView` constraint set to `1` and `MaxView` constraint set to `2` (see the [model checking note](https://github.com/roman-khimov/dbft/tree/master/formal-models#model-checking-note) for clarification).

 We believe that proposed models allow to solve the liveness lock problems.
 Anyone who has thoughts, ideas, questions, suggestions or doubts is welcomed to join the discussion.
 The proposed specifications may have bugs or inaccuracies thus we accept all kinds of reasoned comments and related feedback.
 If you have troubles with the models understanding/editing/checking, please, don't hesitate to write a